canserhat/canserhat/README.md

 * Ongoing Projects

-  * Medical Visualization and Analysis tools including conventional 2D and 3D DICOM segmentation, rendering and measurements.
+  * Medical Visualization and Analysis tools including conventional 2D and 3D DICOM segmentation, rendering and measurements

   * Lung and Vascular Structure Visualization and Analysis Tool in DICOM Images

-    * Automatic segmentation of Lung, Trachea, Nodule and Surgery Planning Tool for Lung.
+    * Automatic segmentation of Lung, Trachea, Nodule and Surgery Planning Tool

-    * Vascular Analysis and Examination Tools.
+    * Vascular Analysis and Examination Tools